zpgallegos/zavant/infrastructure/README.md

 - Reserved concurrency is intentionally unset so deployment works with reduced new-account quotas; the daily cadence cannot naturally overlap a 15-minute invocation.
 - JSON-formatted CloudWatch logs expire after 30 days.

+The Savant function uses `zavant.ingestion.baseball_savant.lambda_handler.lambda_handler`, receives an explicit initial date, and issues sequential all-player requests bounded to one game date.
+`ZAVANT_SAVANT_LOOKBACK_DAYS` defaults to seven and `ZAVANT_SAVANT_MAX_DATES_PER_RUN` defaults to 31.

 ## Orchestration boundary

 The acquisition stack deliberately has no schedule or Step Functions reference.
-It publishes the Lambda ARN consumed by the daily workflow stack, keeping the dependency direction from orchestration to acquisition.
+It publishes both Lambda ARNs consumed by the daily workflow stack, keeping the dependency direction from orchestration to acquisition.

 ## Validate